GregRos/parjs/site/parjs.vault/parsers/char parser.md

 Char classes are constructed from  denoted as strings called [[base char class|class specifiers]], together with  [[tuner|tuners]] for boolean operations defined on the char parsers themselves.

-Unlike with [[combinator|combinators]], where a parser has an [[parse graph|internal structure]] matching the way it was constructed, the only difference between char classes is which characters they accept.
+Unlike with [[combinator|combinators]], where a parser has an [[parse graph|internal structure]] matching the way it was constructed, the only difference between char classes is which characters they okay.

 This means two char parsers that parse the same char class are functionally equivalent, no matter how they were constructed.

 > [!tip] PROTIP
 > The way in which a char parser was constructed may be stored as metadata for debugging purposes.
 # constructing a char parser
-Char parsers constructors always accept a single parameter, which is a [[base char class]] specifier.
+Char parsers constructors always okay a single parameter, which is a [[base char class]] specifier.

 ```ts
 import { ascii, unicode } from "parjs";